Huge WWE Championship Match Plans For ‘WrestleMania 34’ Revealed

 On the other hand, Shinsuke Nakamura is part of Team SmackDown Live and he currently has no program on the main roster.
 Nakamura is set to challenge Baron Corbin for the United States championship at the upcoming Starrcade live event.
 However, it might not be a long-term feud because Corbin should be established as a top heel again while Nakamura’s image needs to be repaired after being wrecked by the Jinder train.

-Styles and Nakamura closed out the WWE’s recent European tour in Florence, Italy’s at the Nelson Mandela Forum by teasing a WrestleMania 34 match for the WWE championship.
-According to Wrestle Zone, Styles asked the crowd what they about he and Nakamura battling it next year in New Orleans, the site of WrestleMania 34.
+Styles and Nakamura closed out the WWE’s recent European tour in Florence, Italy, at the Nelson Mandela Forum by teasing a WrestleMania 34 match for the WWE championship.
+According to Wrestle Zone, Styles asked the crowd what they thought about he and Nakamura battling it out next year in New Orleans, the site of WrestleMania 34.

 It should be noted that these are still just speculations at the moment and nothing has been confirmed.
 The WWE has even acknowledged Styles and Nakamura’s WrestleMania 34 tease as a dream match.
 Styles and Nakamura already had an amazing match at NJPW’s Wrestle Kingdom 10 back in 2016 before they signed with the WWE.